swanson/swanson.github.com/_posts/2011-07-23-digging-around-the-github-api-take-2.md

      }

-There is likely lots of complexity with branches and doing less trivial commits, but for the simple use-case of making a new commit on the latest version on the `master` branch I think could work.
+There is likely lots of complexity with branches and doing less trivial commits, but for the simple use-case of making a new commit on the latest version on the `master` branch I think it could work.

 ###What's the point again?